 Gender analysis needs to take place early in the planning process so that an understanding of gender-differentiated issues, roles, and power relations is built into the project.
 This GA has been prepared using a mix of secondary and primary data.
 A key source of secondary data was an Integrated Cross-Cutting Context Analysis and Risk Assessment on Gender and Protection in Lesotho (ICARA), conducted by the WFP Lesotho Country Office in October 2023.
 This thus represented an up-to-date detailed gender analysis, which itself included focus group discussions with affected populations (beneficiaries and non-beneficiaries) in some of the project areas across age, gender, and diversity, to identify gender and protection concerns related to food assistance programming.
 The ICARA also included key informant interviews (KIIs) and discussions with key gender and protection partners from the NGO, UN, and Government sectors.
-In line with WFP's corporate guidance, the ICARA analysis focused on the four key aspects outlined in the protection mainstreaming framework: 1) Safety, Security and on on harm principles; 2) Meaningful Access; 3) Accountability to Affected Populations, and 4) Participation and Empowerment.
-It specifically looked at what the protection risks have been, their causes, and those most at risk from the food security programming in Lesotho.
-Additional secondary sources integrated into the analysis below included the EU Country Level Implementation Plan for Lesotho (2021), UNDP Policy Brief on Gender and the Revision of the National Determined Contributions (2023), and WB Lesotho: Gender Assessment (2022).
+In line with WFP's corporate guidance, the ICARA analysis focused on the four key aspects outlined in the protection mainstreaming framework: 1) Safety, Security and do no harm principles; 2) Meaningful Access; 3) Accountability to Affected Populations, and 4) Participation and Empowerment.
+It specifically looked at what the protection risks have been, their causes, and those most at risk from the food security programming in Lesotho (2021), UNDP Policy Brief on Gender and the Revision of the National Determined Contributions (2023), and WB Lesotho: Gender Assessment (2022).